 Backend Requests #

-The Datastar plugin provides alternative syntax to the backend plugin actions that can be placed in any data-on attribute.
+Datastar templates can be called using an alternative syntax to the backend plugin actions that can be placed in any data-on

 Search